AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/generative-ai/unanswered-questions.md

    ![](assets/unanswered-questions-4.png)

-1. The unanswered question is now answered and is automattically added to your Response library.
+1. The unanswered question is now answered and is automatically added to your Response library.

    ![](assets/unanswered-questions-5.png)